What Behaviors are Considered Criteria for a Hostile Work Environment?

 • Provide employee anti-discrimination training; and

-• Post a conspicuous written notice in its premises that prohibits disability discrimination.
+• Post a conspicuous written notice on its premises that prohibits disability discrimination.

 The dealership failed to comply with these requirements – instead, it closed down.
 It will have to comply with these requirements if it ever opens again.

 Your first action against a hostile work environment should be to take up the issue with your employer.
-You will be expected to do this way before filing a formal complaint, unless there is a very good reason not to.
-If that doesn’t work, you have 180 days after the last incident to file a discrimination complaint with the EEOC.
+You will often be expected to do this way before filing a formal complaint, unless there is a very good reason not to.
+If that doesn’t work, you typically have 180 300 days (if your case is also covered by state law) after the last incident to file a discrimination complaint with the EEOC.
+You can also file your harassment complaint with the Maryland Commission on Civil Rights (MCCR) and have two years to do so.

 If the problem is not resolved within six months one way or the other, you should discuss other possibilities with your lawyer, including the possibility of filing a civil lawsuit against your employer or the perpetrator.